Don’t Get Kicked in the Teeth – At Least Wear a Mouth Guard

 Dr. Sevey & Dr. Sigwart would like every Bangor resident to know that sports safety extends beyond just using a mouth guard.
 In order to have maximum protection, your child or teen needs to wear a properly-fitted mouth protector during games and practices.
 Most mouth guards cover only the top row of teeth, but Dr. Sevey & Dr. Sigwart may recommend coverage for both rows under certain circumstances.
 A mouth guard should never make breathing or speaking difficult.
 In addition, mouth guards should be resilient, tear-resistant, and fit comfortably in the user’s mouth.
 Below are the three main types of mouth protectors:

 - Stock – these mouth guards can be purchased at most sporting goods stores.
 They are the cheapest option, but offer the least protection (because they can’t be customized) and may cause irritation or fall out during use.

 - Boil and bite – these mouth guards are fitted to the athlete’s mouth after being boiled.
 Although they fit better than stock mouth guards, they can become worn over time and may not last very long.

 - Custom-fitted – these mouth guards are the most expensive, but provide the most protection and comfort.
-Dr. Sevey & Dr. Atwell will create a unique mold of your teeth, which is then used to craft a mouth guard that fits your teeth perfectly.
+Dr. Sevey & Dr. Sigwart will create a unique mold of your teeth, which is then used to craft a mouth guard that fits your teeth perfectly.

 Have any questions?
 Don’t hesitate to give us a call!
 At Creative Dental Solutions, we are committed to providing the best dental care in Bangor and that means making sure that all our athletes are protected!